 “I want a soundproof room at home.
 But professional ones from Yamaha cost thousands of dollars…”

 “So they are useless?”
-No, not at all.
-If you choose the right one for your “purpose” and “expectations,” they can be the best cost-performance secret base.
+No, thinking that is premature.
+If you choose the right one for your “purpose” and “expectations,” these can be the best cost-performance “Secret Bases.”

-In this article, we organize the 2025 budget soundproof booth market and explain how to choose without regret.
+In this article, we organize the 2025 budget soundproof booth market and honestly explain how to choose without regret, matching your specific goals.

 We compare these four main options:

-- Danbotchi (Kanda Sangyo/VIBE): The pioneer cardboard booth.
+- Danbocchi (Kanda Sangyo/VIBE): The pioneer cardboard booth.

 - OTODASU II (Coolish Music): Lightweight, tool-free plastic cardboard assembly.